Board Certified: Orthopaedic Surgery

 - Internship: (General Surgery) Wayne State University Affiliated Hospitals, Detroit, MI

 "As a joint replacement specialist, my goal is to effectively treat the arthritic conditions involving the hip and knee, repair the damage from failed joint replacements, and return my patients to full activity as rapidly as possible.
 Using over thirty years of experience, I make every effort to eliminate pain and restore function for each patient I treat."

 Doctor Sam Nasser wants his patients to receive the same level of care that he would expect for members of his own family.
 This means he must constantly keep up-to-date with the latest developments in joint replacement, including surgical techniques, prosthesis design, and new and innovative biomaterials.

-Dr. Nasser began his teaching career as assistant professor of orthopaedic surgery at Emory University in Atlanta, and returned to Detroit three years later as senior faculty member of the orthopaedic surgery department at Wayne State.
-During the following years he taught at all levels, from freshman medical students to teaching surgical techniques to senior residents.
-In 2005, he was promoted to full professor both of orthopaedic surgery as well as biomedical engineering in the College of Engineering at Wayne.
+Dr. Nasser began his teaching career as an assistant professor of orthopedic surgery at Emory University in Atlanta and returned to Detroit three years later as a senior faculty member of the orthopedic surgery department at Wayne State.
+During the following years, he taught at all levels, from freshman medical students to teaching surgical techniques to senior residents.
+In 2005, he was promoted to full professor both of orthopedic surgery as well as biomedical engineering in the College of Engineering at Wayne.
 He has performed more than 7,000 total joint replacement procedures including many on other surgeons and their family members, always receiving the highest patient satisfaction ratings.

 In Dr. Nasser’s spare time, he is an amateur chef and loves preparing feasts for family and friends.
 His love of cooking began at an early age learning from his father who worked as a restaurant manager.
 He enjoys staying active by cross-country skiing and snowshoeing in the winter, bicycling in the summer, and building model sailing ships.